HOW MUCH DOES EPOXY FLOORING COST FOR COMMERCIAL SPACES?

 Labor rates vary in different locations across America.
 Urban areas have higher rates, while rural areas may have lower rates, but less availability.
 Additionally, the complexity of your project will influence the amount of labor needed.
 The more mobilizations that occur at the site, the greater the cost for labor workers.

 Specialized epoxy installers may charge premium rates, especially if there are conditions such as fast turnarounds or multiple phases.
-Be sure to specify if the project quote includes labor costs.
+Be sure to find out if the project quote you receive includes labor costs.

 #6: Sealants and Finishing Coats Used

-Sealants and finishes can be applied before or after the epoxy layer to prepare the surface or add excellent protection.
+Sealants and finishes can be applied before or after the epoxy layer to prepare the surface or add specific performance qualities.
 Some sealants and finishes used include:

 - Polyurethane top coats